ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 The best time to start looking for a new maintainer is well before you actually need one, and the best place to look for a new maintainer is among existing contributors to your package.
 For this reason, it's a good idea to make planning for succession part of your package design and maintenance strategy from the beginning.

 We encourage package authors to write a ["life cycle statement"](https://stats-devguide.ropensci.org/standards.html#G1_2) to describe your medium- to long-term vision of package development maintenance.
-This can be just a few sentences in a `CONTRIBUTING.md` or `README.md` file that outlines your intentions for development, including how long you anticipate maintaining it.
+This can be just a few sentences in a `CONTRIBUTING.md` or `README.md` file that outlines your intentions for development, including how long you anticipate maintaining the package.
 Even if the future is uncertain, this helps set expectations for yourself as well as potential contributors.